Xanthium7/OS_SpellChecker/README.md

 ## Upgrade

-- more the words in the dicitonary the better
+- Expand the Dictionary:<br></br>Add  QUALITY COMMON words to your dictionary.txt file to improve the accuracy of the spell checker.<br></br>